Ataphes/toolkit/README.md

 Any other script I have here is just a dumped script that I might need or that I took from somewhere else.
 If you have any questions you probably know me as a person so contact me via the channels you know how to contact me by.

 ### Testing GitKraken out.
-Time to push it real good.
+Time to push it real good